jgraley/gadget-coroutines/readme.md

 # Gadget Coroutines

-_Stacked coroutines for the bare-metal environment._
+_Stacked coroutines for the Arduino environment._

 ## What can they do?
  - **Coroutine**: run many functions at the same time.
 These